utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 > If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

-## Making calls to a mock server

-> If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

 ## Configuring a mock server

 Configure a mock server to control who can access it or to simulate network delay when making calls.
 If you based your mock server on a collection, you can also customize the environment and release used by the mock server.